 File Hole

-it with the outlet of post inline carbon filter by plastic pipe.
+Install the goose faucet according to the figure, and then connect it with the outlet of post inline carbon filter by plastic pipe.

 2. Install the supply water valve using the Tee fitting, and then connect to the water source.